nus-cs2113-AY2021S2/tp/docs/team/mingshun98.md

-# Kwek Ming Shun - Project Portfolio Page
+# Kwek Ming Shun's Project Portfolio Page

 ## Overview
 HealthVault is a hospital information recording system made for nurses.
 HealthVault is a desktop app for managing doctor, nurse, patient and inventory information, optimised for use through the command line interface.
 A user with fast typing skills would be able to navigate through the application with ease and at greater efficiency as compared to a normal database application.
 The program is written entirely in Java.